dlfedie/personal_changelog_jan2020/README.md

 This is the second 30 day challenge I'm attempting.
 First one here: https://github.com/dlfedie/personal_changelog

 ---
+#### Tuesday, January 7th, 2020
+- [x] Started Advent of Code to get some reps in on code challenges: https://adventofcode.com/
+- [x] Java course

 #### Monday, January 6th, 2020
 - [x] Riiiight.
 The weekend.
 Woof.
 That happened.
 However today I did do some of the Java course!
 - [x] Apply/followup for jobses